SurveyMonkey/public_api_docs/includes/_overview.md

 |String-ENUM|Predefined string values.
 Values are defined per field throughout our documentation.
 |Boolean| A boolean value: true or false.
 In JSON it will be represented using the native boolean type.
 |Date string| Dates are usually in the format YYYY-MM-DDTHH:MM:SS+HH:MM.
 Any deviations from this are shown in the documentation.
 All date strings are implicitly in UTC.
+|Phone number string| Phone numbers must be in the format +1XXXYYYZZZZ
 |Array| A simple list of values.
 In JSON this will be an array.
 |Object|A collection of name/value pairs.
 In JSON this will be an object.
 |Null|A null value.
 In JSON this is represented as the native null type.